zeropaper/x-swapi/README.md

 In your CSS, make changes so that it looks like the previous layout and make styles for the pager buttons (so that they look a bit nicer).

+### Menu and additional topics

+- In the header of your `index.html` file, add a `nav` with a `ul` inside it.
+- Have a look at https://swapi.co/documentation#root
+- In your `index.js`:
+  - At the top of the file, create an empty object called `renderers`
+  - Just after the end of your `renderPeople`, add a property `people` to the `renderers` object which reference the `renderPeople` function.
+  - Create a function called `renderUnimplemented` which will replace the content of the `mainElement` by a message like: "Sorry, this is not implemented yet."
+  - Create a function called `renderMenu` which takes a `data` argument and add links (use `Object.keys(data).forEach(function(key) {/*...*/})` to iterate) in the `ul` of the header.
+    - The text of the link is the property name of the `data` object
+    - When one of those links is clicked
+      - **If** a property on the `renderers` object is found, it calls the `loadData` with the `renderers[topic]`
+      - **Otherwise** it calls the `renderUnimplemented` function (without calling `loadData`)
+  - Make a call to the root endpoint (using `loadData`) and then renders the menu.
+  - Create a function `renderPlanets` (similar to the `renderPeople`) which renders the planets information and add a reference to the `renderPlanets` in the `renderers` object like you did with `renderPeople` (`renderers.planets = renderPlanets;`).
+You may need to make some changes to your CSS.
+  - Repeat the previous process for:
+    - films
+    - species
+    - starships
+    - vehicles

+### BONUS: Refactoring

+You probably have a lot of code which looks similar accross your functions.
+Try to clean that up. :)